foreverLoveWisdom/git-automation-go/README.md

 ```

 - This simple setup allows you to efficiently manage your Git workflow across different projects, with the convenience of a globally accessible command-line tool.

+## License

+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/foreverLoveWisdom/git-automation-go/blob/main/LICENSE) file for details.